kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

     <div class="timeline-item-content">
       <h3>Bend Financial</h3>
       <p>
-        After my fun time back in food land I joined some former colleagues that had hooked up with an angel funded financial startup.
-I joined the group to help build an HSA Platform.
-Unfortunately I joined far too late to have much impact on the platform architecture and quickly found myself working with a group that had no real interest in what I had to say, but I stuck around for a while before moving across the country and working remote.
+        After my fun time back in the food industry I joined some former colleagues that had hooked up with an angel funded financial startup building an HSA Platform.
+Unfortunately I joined far too late to have much impact on the platform architecture and quickly found myself working with a group that had no real interest in what I had to say.
+I stuck around for a while before moving across the country and working remote.
       </p>
       <p>
         I learned a lot through this experience.
 It was exciting to help bring a greenfield product to consumers in under 12 months.
 My biggest takeaways from this gig were that using Vue with TypeScript was pretty great, there are many advantages to having a polyglot architecture (especially in a cloud environment when it relates to speed & cost), only fools roll their own CloudFormation, and if your deployment takes 45m to an hour from commit to production then you're 100% doing it wrong!